-Typically I don’t like to discuss politics or religion because I really dislike heated discussions but recently my eldest daughter, Alexandra, brought a podcast by Estee Lalonde to my attention.
-As I listened, I was initially a little a little bothered by a conversation with Nina Donovan, author of the poem ‘Nasty Woman’ read by Ashley Judd at the Woman’s March, who suggested that we cannot be apathetic in difficult times.
-With the current political climate in North America and the #metoo movement, I know I can no longer be silent.
-I am the mother of two independent, strong young women and I cannot let them see me step aside from anything that might be upsetting, especially as I am privileged to belong to a large multi-cultural family and feel so strongly about equality and acceptance for everyone.
-I kept thinking, ‘What can I do?’ and I don’t know why I didn't immediately connect the fact that art has been a catalyst of change for so long, and in this way, the best way I know how to use my voice, I hope to empower other women to show up and be brave in their lives.
-My youngest daughter, Katherine, previously suggested that I paint famous women who had influenced our lives as a year-long 52 WEEKS::Heroes project and so as part of The 100 Day Project I decided to step up and paint 100 women I am personally connected to in some way for 100 days on 8x10 gallery canvas to applaud and honour the nasty women in my life.
-I began with a self portrait followed by images of the beautiful women in my life who have stepped up to support this project.
-The first painting was posted on January 21 and each day following that for 100 days.
-The project still continues...
+I tend to avoid discussing politics or religion as I find it uncomfortable to engage in heated debates.
+However, my eldest daughter, Alexandra, had introduced me to a podcast by Estee Lalonde which sparked a change in my perspective.
+While listening, I was initially unsettled by Nina Donovan's comment about the importance of not being apathetic during difficult times.
+Given the political climate in North America and the #metoo movement, I knew that I could no longer remain silent.
+As a mother of two strong and independent young women, I felt a responsibility to take a stand against anything that may be considered unjust or discriminatory, especially since I come from a large multicultural family and strongly believe in equality and acceptance for everyone.
+I kept asking myself, "What can I do?" and it occurred to me that art has long served as a catalyst for change.
+This is why I chose to use my voice in the best way I knew how, by empowering other women to be brave and show up in their lives.
+My younger daughter, Katherine, had previously suggested that I paint famous women who have influenced our lives as part of a year-long project titled "Heroes."
+As part of #The100DayProject, I took this idea further by painting 100 women in 100 days who personally impacted my life in some way on 8x10 gallery canvas to celebrate and honor the "nasty women" in my life.
+I began with a self-portrait, followed by portraits of the beautiful women in my life who stepped up to support this project.

 (Click on images below to enlarge)

 NASTY WOMAN written by Nina Donovan (as read by Ashley Judd)